AVG Antivirus Review 2023

 Features

-Scans can be scheduled ahead of time, with options made available for selecting what type of scan should be performed, how often it should be repeated (never, once, daily, weekly, or monthly), and most importantly, what specifically should be checked.
+Scans can be scheduled ahead of time, with options provided for selecting what type of scan should be performed, how often it should be repeated (never, once, daily, weekly, or monthly), and most importantly, what is to be checked.

 Scans can be scheduled and automated.